noaa-gml/rtorf/paper/paper.md

 between 2014 and 2017, including a comparison with Greenhouse gases Observing SATellite (GOSAT) data.
 @saunois2016global.
-At regional scale, @lu2022methane performed another studied focused on north america using as priors local emissions inventories.
+At regional scale, @lu2022methane and @lei performed another studied focused on north america using as priors local emissions inventories.

 <!-- 2.
 Importance of greenhouse gases observations -->